 Process for diagnosing squamous cell skin cancer

-Your dermatologist will review the procedure with you, discuss the potential risks and benefits, answer your questions, and obtain your consent before doing the biopsy.
-In most cases, a biopsy can be completed in one visit.
+Your dermatologist will review the biopsy procedure with you, discuss the potential risks and benefits, answer your questions, and obtain your consent before doing the biopsy.
+In most cases, a biopsy can be completed in one office visit.
 It can leave a little scar.
 Your dermatologist will provide you with specific details before the procedure.
-You may want to ask the following questions:

 The specialist looking at your biopsy writes a report called a pathology report.
 The pathology report will contain some key information about the biopsy, such as the following: